jansdhillon/landscape-demo/README.md

 Spin up a preconfigured, local Landscape demo.
 The demo will use `landscape.example.com`, and your system's `/etc/hosts` file will get modified so that you can access the demo at that address.

-## Install and configure Landscape Server with Juju
+## Install and configure Landscape Server with Juju and OpenTofu

-Clone this repository and make `run.sh` executable:
+Clone this repository and change into the directory:

 ```bash
 git clone git@github.com:jansdhillon/landscape-demo.git